galirema/galirema/README.md

 The result is a database that allows access to existing information on marine resources of Galicia

+The Galirema documentation is found in the [wiki](https://github.com/galirema/galirema/wiki) attached to the project

 * _Translated from Spanish by Google Translate_